toofarm/shanecom/_content/posts/making-this-very-website.md

 ## Forestry

-I've built projects using [Strapi](https://strapi.io/) as a headless CMS, and though I enjoyed that process, for my portfolio site refactor, I went with a platform that has an even lower development overhead — [Forestry.io](https://forestry.io/).
+I've built projects using [Strapi](https://strapi.io/) as a headless CMS, and though I found that process easy enough, for my portfolio site refactor, I went with a platform that has an even lower development overhead — [Forestry.io](https://forestry.io/).

 Forestry's big selling point is that it allows you to use a Git repository as both the frontend and database layer of your CMS.
 After creating content in the Forestry admin panel, Forestry will push that content up to a GitHub repo, where you can easily employ a frontend framework to integrate that content with the presentation layer of your application.